swamp-lang/website/content/idioms/_index.md

 > Fill in what matters, zero the rest.

 When creating struct literals, the `..` operator automatically sets all unspecified fields to their zero value.
 This makes code shorter, clearer, and consistent with the ZII principle.

 Instead of manually filling in every field, you can focus only on the values that matter --- the rest are guaranteed safe because zero is safe.

+If a the type being constructed has a `default()` associated member function, that will be used, if not if a field that is initialized has a `default()` member function, that will be used for each field initialized.

 Avoid (explicit zeroes):